parthibdey/ai-task-planning-agent/README.md

 6. **Access the web interface: Open your browser and go to** http://localhost:5000

-features:
+## Features

-  - "Converts natural language goals into structured actionable plans."
+- Converts natural language goals into structured actionable plans.
-  - "Enriches each step with web search results and external information."
+- Enriches each step with web search results and external information.
-  - "Integrates weather data for location-specific goals."
+- Integrates weather data for location-specific goals.
-  - "Stores generated plans in a SQLite database."
+- Stores generated plans in a SQLite database.
-  - "Presents plans in a clean and user-friendly web interface."
+- Presents plans in a clean and user-friendly web interface.

-technologies:
+---

-  - "Python 3.8+"
+## Technologies Used

-  - "Flask"
+- Python 3.8+
-  - "OpenAI GPT-3.5"
+- Flask
-  - "SerpAPI"
+- OpenAI GPT-3.5
-  - "OpenWeatherMap API"
+- SerpAPI
-  - "SQLite"
+- OpenWeatherMap API
-  - "HTML/CSS/JavaScript"
+- SQLite

-license: "MIT"
+- HTML/CSS/JavaScript

 📋 Example Goals and Generated Plans